aiven/terraform-provider-aiven/docs/resources/account_team_member.md

 ### Required

-- **account_id** (String) The unique account id This property cannot be changed, doing so forces recreation of the resource.
+- `account_id` (String) The unique account id This property cannot be changed, doing so forces recreation of the resource.
-- **team_id** (String) An account team id This property cannot be changed, doing so forces recreation of the resource.
+- `team_id` (String) An account team id This property cannot be changed, doing so forces recreation of the resource.
-- **user_email** (String) Is a user email address that first will be invited, and after accepting an invitation, he or she becomes a member of a team.
+- `user_email` (String) Is a user email address that first will be invited, and after accepting an invitation, he or she becomes a member of a team.
 This property cannot be changed, doing so forces recreation of the resource.

-### Optional

-- **id** (String) The ID of this resource.

 ### Read-Only

-- **accepted** (Boolean) is a boolean flag that determines whether an invitation was accepted or not by the user. `false` value means that the invitation was sent to the user but not yet accepted. `true` means that the user accepted the invitation and now a member of an account team.
+- `accepted` (Boolean) is a boolean flag that determines whether an invitation was accepted or not by the user. `false` value means that the invitation was sent to the user but not yet accepted. `true` means that the user accepted the invitation and now a member of an account team.
-- **create_time** (String) Time of creation
+- `create_time` (String) Time of creation
+- `id` (String) The ID of this resource.
-- **invited_by_user_email** (String) The email address that invited this user.
+- `invited_by_user_email` (String) The email address that invited this user.

 ## Import